kaitlyn-loftus/alien-sulfur-cycles/README.md

 # Alien Sulfur Cycles
-Code associated with “Sulfate Aerosol Hazes and SO2 Gas as Constraints on Rocky Exoplanets' Surface Liquid Water” by Loftus, Wordsworth, &amp; Morley (2019), submitted ApJ.
+Code associated with “Sulfate Aerosol Hazes and SO2 Gas as Constraints on Rocky Exoplanets' Surface Liquid Water” by [Loftus, Wordsworth, &amp; Morley (2019), ApJ](https://arxiv.org/abs/1908.02769).
 (Henceforth, LoWoMo19.)

 ### Logistics
 The code is written in Python 3.